Backpropagation in hyperbolic chaos via adjoint shadowing

-The nonintrusive shadowing algorithm has been applied to a $4\times10^6$ dimensional system in computational fluids \cite{Ni_NILSS_JCP,Ni_fdNILSS,Ni_CLV_cylinder}.
-It does not solve for the shadowing pair in~\eqref{e:haohao}, rather, it solves for the orthogonal projection of $v$, and the integration of the corresponding $\eta$.
+The nonintrusive shadowing algorithm has been applied to a $4\times10^6$ dimensional system in computational Navier-Stokes equations \cite{Ni_NILSS_JCP,Ni_fdNILSS,Ni_CLV_cylinder}.
+It does not solve for the shadowing pair in~\cref{e:haohao}, rather, it solves for the orthogonal projection of $v$, and the integration of the corresponding $\eta$.
 More specifically, it solves

 Here $v'$ is a particular inhomogeneous adjoint solution, and $(\cdot)^\perp$ is the orthogonal projection onto the subspace perpendicular to $F$.
-It was not very clear that its result is the same with other shadowing pairs and gives a significant part of the linear response.
+It was not very clear that its result is the same with other shadowing pairs and gives a significant part of (but not the whole) the linear response.
 Section~\ref{s:sudcomp} shall provide positive answers.